meadery/white-bread/README.md

 faster each suite can be configured to run all features and scenarios in a separate process.

-This can be done by setting async to true on any suite:
+This can be done by setting run_async to true on any suite:
 ```elixir
 defmodule WhiteBread.Example.Config do
   use WhiteBread.SuiteConfiguration